 If two static late-scans can be performed, and input function can be measured from the PET images, then it may be possible to estimate Ki (and subsequently metabolic rate) from that dual time point (DTP) data alone (van den Hoff et al., 2013).

 If input function is derived from dynamic image, but scan was not started at administration time and input peak is thus missing, relative Patlak plot can be calculated, providing relative Ki image.
 Ki estimates are not quantitative, but comparable to true Ki values with a single scaling factor, and these parametric Ki images can be used in lesion detection and SPM (Zuo et al., 2018).

-If only one late-scan can be performed, but plasma data is available for the whole time, starting from the time of tracer administration, and a population average of the Patlak plot intercept is applicable, then Ki can be calculated by rearranging the operational equation for the Patlak plot:
+If only one late-scan can be performed, but plasma data is available for the whole time, starting from the time of radiopharmaceutical administration, and a population average of the Patlak plot intercept is applicable, then Ki can be calculated by rearranging the operational equation for the Patlak plot:

 , where CROI(T) and Cp(T) are the activity concentrations in tissue and plasma at the middle time of the PET frame.
 If the intercept is known to be small, but exact value for it is not available, it can be assumed to be zero; in that case, we end up with the equation for FUR, which is an approximation of Ki: